The fashion industry is dirty.

 Lets face it.
 Recycling isn’t enough.

-Synthetic fibers originating from fossil carbon make up 65% of the global fiber production.
+Synthetic fibers originating from fossil carbon make up nearly 70% of the global fiber production.

-The clothing we put on our skin is mostly made from plastic, and then dyed with chemicals that are hurting us and destroying our planet.
+The clothing we put on our skin is mostly made from plastic, and then dyed with harmful chemicals that are hurting us and the environment.
 Every time we wash our clothes made from synthetic fibers, we’re contributing to microplastic pollution.
 An estimated 2.2 million tons of microplastics enter our oceans annually just from washing clothes alone.
 Microplastics from our clothing are now making their way into our food, our drinking water, and our blood.

 What we wear has a big impact and we are on a mission to create clothing that is truly good for the people and planet.
 If the fashion industry has the power to influence trends, then it also has the power to play a positive role.